OpenBuildings/join-us/technology.md

 - Trade platform on top
 - Store manager for the brands to manage their catalogue and orders
 - Admin for our internal teams
-- ReactJS front-end app for project management
+- React front-end app for project management
 - REST API for React front-end
 - CLI commands and automatic jobs